 All current UVA doctoral students who have passed their qualifying exams are eligible to enter the 3MT competition.

 The annual competition takes place in early spring on the Grounds at UVA.

 How does the competition work?

 The event takes place in two rounds.
-In the preliminary round during the week of March 25, students present their 3MT to a panel of local judges from UVA.
+In the preliminary rounds, students present their 3MT to a panel of local judges from UVA.
 Each presentation is scored on the 3MT criteria.
 The top scored presentations from the preliminary round advance to the Final round.
-Finalists present their 3MT before a panel of judges from the Charlottesville community on April 10, 2019.
+Finalists present their 3MT before a panel of judges from the Charlottesville community.